Five takeaways from Trump's trip to the G-20

 Tillerson announced Friday that the United States, in tandem with Russia and Jordan, agreed to a de-escalation in southwest Syria, a "first indication of the U.S. and Russia being able to work together in Syria."

-National security adviser H.R.
-McMaster said Saturday that a "de-escalation zone" will go into effect noon local time (5 a.m.
+The ceasefire went into effect at midday local time (5 a.m.
 ET) Sunday.

 Related: Syria ‘De-Escalation’ Deal: What Is It, and Will it Work?